LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Evaluation

-When considering the correctness of techniques that operate on n-grams and use Bloom filters, we must give an expected n-gram count in the corpus; choosing this count accurately is crucial to make a fair comparison.
-Because counting the number of n-grams of a given size in a corpus is far more computationally expensive than counting the number of documents (as is required for our technique), we compute an estimate of the n-gram count in a corpus.
-To do so we randomly sample $N$ = 1000 documents from the corpus, compute the mean n-gram count from our sample, and multiply the mean n-gram count by the number of total documents in that corpus to obtain an estimate of the number of n-grams in the entire corpus.
-We parameterize Bloom filters for n-gram techniques using this estimate. \kyle{Maybe we can have a table of input datasets, sizes, and estimated n-grams?}
+For Dolma, Dolma-Ngram, and DCLM, we must give an expected n-gram/paragraph count for the corpus; choosing this count accurately is crucial to making a fair comparison because it influences Bloom filter size and error rates.
+Because counting the number of n-grams/paragraphs in a corpus is very expensive compared to counting documents (as is required for MinHash-based techniques), we compute an estimate of the n-gram/paragraph count in a corpus by randomly sampling $N$ = 1000 documents from the corpus, computing the mean n-gram/paragraph count from our sample, and multiplying the mean count by the number of total documents in that corpus to obtain an estimated total n-gram/paragraph count.